NutriTeam/Nutri_Score/app.md

 Pressing the **Create New Profile** button will let you complete a settings form in order to store the information needed for the recommendation e-mail.

 **_Note !_** All your personal information is stored locally in the file `AppFolder/data/profile.csv`.
-Every piece of information can be modified directly by end. *Be careful not to corrupt data.* **No information is collected by NutriTeam as everything is dealt with locally.**
+Every piece of information can be modified directly by hand. *Be careful not to corrupt data.* **No information is collected by NutriTeam as everything is dealt with locally.**

 #### 2. Select profile